Independent autopsy finds Tyre Nichols suffered "excessive bleeding" after encounter with police, family lawyers say

 Nichols died on Jan.
 10, three days after he was involved in a traffic stop with members of the Memphis Police Department.
 One day after the stop, police said that there had been a "confrontation" when officers approached Nichols' vehicle.
 He then fled the scene before another "confrontation," police said.

 After Nichols' family and their attorneys viewed bodycam footage of the incident, they compared it to the 1991 beating of Rodney King by Los Angeles police.
-That footage is not expected to be made public until at least next week.
+That footage is expected to be made public on Friday, Jan.
+27.

 The family's attorneys said Tuesday that the autopsy's preliminary findings determined that Nichols' observed injuries were "consistent with what the family and attorneys witnessed on the video of his fatal encounter with police on January 7, 2023."

-Nichols' mother, RowVaugn Wells, told "CBS Mornings" on Tuesday that when she watched the video, "All I heard my son say was, 'What did I do?'
+Nichols' mother, RowVaugn Wells, told "CBS Mornings" on Tuesday that when she was shown the video, "All I heard my son say was, 'What did I do?'
 I just lost it from there."

 Wells said she was unable to bring herself to watch the video in full, which she said showed Nichols being tased, beaten and pepper-sprayed.